 Adding new cases to a switch statement is straightforward, making the code easier to maintain.

 The switch statement is a useful control structure for managing multiple conditional paths based on the value of a single expression, enhancing the readability and organization of your code.

-Repetition:
+Repetition

 In programming, repetition (or iteration) refers to the execution of a block of code multiple times based on certain conditions.
 This is a fundamental concept that allows developers to automate repetitive tasks, process data in bulk, and manage various control flows in their programs.
 In C, there are several constructs to achieve repetition, primarily using loops.